juliwhite/cse212/welcome.md

 # FINAL PROJECT - DATA STRUCTURES

+Welcome to Python Data Structures tutorial.
+To begin this tutorial I will make a brief introduction on the meaning of Data Structure, also an explanation of Big O Notation and the importance on Data Structures.

 ## What is Data Structure?

 When you have data that you need to keep organized, you can achieve this